-In case this is your first time here, or you haven't been around for a while, for the past few months I have been working with my sales mentor with marketing agency owners and other professional consultants to help them grow their businesses by closing more sales.
+For the past few months, I have been working with my sales mentor, with marketing agency owners, and with other professional consultants to help them grow their businesses by closing more sales.
 Here is my why.

-For over 5 years, I was a freelance consultant and later a marketing agency owner myself.
+For over 5 years, I was a freelance consultant.
+Later, I was a marketing agency owner myself.
 I had a lot of different jobs prior, from just about every job inside of a restaurant, to medical assistant for an eye surgeon, to office manager for a transportation company, to sales and marketing manager for an international software company and then a financial company.

 That experience in a multitude of industries helped me work with various clients.
 It was relatively easy for me to understand the context of their business and be able to empathize with their buyers.

-After running my own business for a few years Peter Caputa recommended that I talk to Rick Roberge (my sales mentor) about how to get better at sales.
+After running my own business for a few years Peter Caputa recommended that I talk to a sales mentor about how to get better at sales.
 I ended up signing up for HubSpot's first ever sales training program for partners back in 2010.
 After 6 months, my perspective of sales had completely changed.
-That changed me, it made me a better marketer, employer, wife, mom...as Rick once said, I stopped yelling and started selling.
+That changed me, it made me a better marketer, employer, wife, mom...as my mentor once said, I stopped yelling and started selling.

 Then I decided to change course and closed the marketing agency.
 There was one reason why.